nagarjuna1818/Test-Results-Syncer/README.md

 2. outcome                - string (Required.
 Value must be either Passed, Failed or NotExecuted)
 3. testSuiteId            - integer (Optional.)
 ```
 **`NOTE:`** *testSuiteId* property will be helpful when a test-case is part of multiple test suites and if you want to update test-case in single test suite only.
-If *testSuiteId* is not provided for a test-case, then this tool will update all the test suites in which the test-case is part of.
+If *testSuiteId* is not provided for a test-case, then this tool will update the test-case in all the test suites it is part of.

 If you see below sample, there are 2 test-cases.
 First test-case has *testSuiteId* property, whereas second test-case doesn't have *testSuiteId* property.
 It means that first test-case will be updated in test suite with id as 8, whereas second test-case will be updated in all test suites whichever it is part of.
 ```